Jim Eve

-James Sydney Wallace Eve, MBE (23 October 1899 – 24 August 1978) was an Australian sports administrator and former Honorary Secretary-Treasurer of the Australian Olympic Federation and Australian Brititish Empire & Commonwealth Games Association.
+James Sydney Wallace Eve, MBE (23 October 1899 – 24 August 1978) was an Australian sports administrator and former Honorary Secretary-Treasurer of the Australian Olympic Federation and Australian British Empire & Commonwealth Games Association.

 Personal

 Eve was born on 23 October 1899 in Parramatta, New South Wales.
 His father was Albert Sydney Eve and mother Fredda Cavill, the daughter of Fred Cavill.
 Fred Cavill was known as the professor of swimming.
 Eve's youngest brother was Dick Eve who won the gold medal in the plain high diving competition at the 1924 Paris Olympics.
 Eve was educated at Neutral Bay and Manly commercial public schools.
 In 1915, he attended Alamada High School in San Francisco, California.
 He worked as a clerk and company secretary.
 He died on 24 August 1978 in Royal Prince Alfred Hospital, Sydney.

 Sports administration

 Swimming

 Eve and his brother Dick were members of the Manly Amateur Swimming Club.
 Whilst living in the United States, he competed in swimming and diving competitions.
 In 1917, he started his sports administration career with the New South Wales Amateur Swimming Association.